Chalarangelo/mini.css/README.md

 ## Flavors & customizaton

 *Flavors* are one of the key features of **mini.css**, allowing you to customize your website's design and make your project stand out.
-We provide you with a few pre-defined [flavors](https://chalarangelo.github.io/mini.css/flavors.html) that might suit your needs and will help you figure out how to use the framework and create websites and apps with it.
+We provide you with a few pre-defined [flavors](https://minicss.org/flavors#prebuilt-flavors) that might suit your needs and will help you figure out how to use the framework and create websites and apps with it.

-But you can easily build you own flavors by editing a flavor file and customizing almost everything.
-For more information, head over to the [Customization page](https://chalarangelo.github.io/mini.css/customization/index.html) and build your own flavor the way you like it.
+But you can easily build you own flavors by using our [flavor generator tool](https://minicss.org/flavors#build-your-own-flavor), which allows you to customize almost everything.
+Take your time and create the perfect flavo to suit your needs.

 ---